seesee/apps/README.md

 ## Web Apps

 All my web apps are self-contained and run entirely in-browser using local storage.
-No tracking or other nonsense is included--everything is 100% private and can work completely offline (just save as a file, or host it yourself).
+No tracking or other nonsense is included -- everything is 100% private and can work completely offline (just save as a file, or host it yourself).

 ### Activity Tracker

 [Activity Tracker](https://seesee.github.io/apps/activity-tracker/)